Daniel Schorr: CBS News

-Following several years as a stringer, in 1953 he joined CBS News as one of the recruits of Edward R. Murrow (becoming part of the later generation of Murrow's Boys).
+Following several years as a stringer, including bylines in The New York Times, which led to a tryout but no job despite repeated attempts, in 1953 he joined CBS News as one of the recruits of Edward R. Murrow (becoming part of the later generation of Murrow's Boys).
 In 1955, with the post-Stalin thaw in the Soviet Union, he received accreditation to open a CBS bureau in Moscow.
 In June 1957, he obtained an exclusive interview with Nikita Khrushchev, the Soviet Communist Party chief.
 It aired on CBS's Face the Nation, Schorr's first television interview.
 Schorr left the Soviet Union later that year, because of Soviet censorship laws.
 When he applied for a new visa, it was denied by the Soviets.

-In January 1962, he aired the first examination of everyday life under communism in East Germany, The Land Beyond the Wall: Three Weeks in a German City, which The New York Times called a "journalistic coup".
+In January 1962, he aired the first examination of everyday life under communism in East Germany, The Land Beyond the Wall: Three Weeks in a German City, which the Times called a "journalistic coup".
 After agreeing not to foster "propaganda" for the United States, Schorr was granted the rights to conduct the interviews in Rostock.
-By airing everyday life, Schorr painted a picture of the necessity for a Communist state to seal itself off from the West in order to survive.
+By airing everyday life, Schorr painted a picture of the necessity for a communist state to seal itself off from the West in order to survive.

-President John F. Kennedy's Secretary of State Dean Rusk criticized Schorr's actions in an August 10, 1962 diplomatic cable for a checkbook journalism story in which, "Schorr involved himself in a matter which was far beyond his private or journalistic responsibilities and proceeded amateurishly in a matter filled with greatest danger for all concerned.
-As we anticipated, [the] other side turned out to be fully aware of the matter and laid a trap which could have resulted in [a] massacre [of] those involved.”
+President John F. Kennedy's Secretary of State Dean Rusk criticized Schorr's actions in an August 10, 1962, diplomatic cable for a checkbook journalism story in which, "Schorr involved himself in a matter which was far beyond his private or journalistic responsibilities and proceeded amateurishly in a matter filled with greatest danger for all concerned.
+As we anticipated, [the] other side turned out to be fully aware of the matter and laid a trap which could have resulted in [a] massacre [of] those involved."
 A meeting with the State Department over the matter recorded in a cable stated, "Schorr appeared chastened by fact that a plan which was to be his greatest achievement had failed.
 He did not give slightest appearance of being contrite."

-CBS executives were not amused when Schorr reported—incorrectly—that Barry Goldwater was said to "travel to Germany to join-up with the right-wing there", and visit "Hitler's one-time stomping ground" in Berchtesgaden, immediately after he became the Republican nominee for president.
-For obvious reasons, this did not fare well with Goldwater, who demanded an apology for the "CBS conspiracy" against his campaign for president.

-Schorr took a close journalistic interest in the career of Vice President of the United States Hubert Humphrey.
+In 1964, Schorr reported—inaccurately— that right-wing Germans were enthusiastic about presidential nominee Barry Goldwater, and that Goldwater had planned a postconvention trip mainly involving an American military recreation center in Berchtesgaden, site of a favorite Hitler retreat.